-The Pooling of Interest Method (prohibited for combinations after June 2002)

-- A. A pooling of interests was formed by the uniting of the ownership interests of two companies through the exchange of equity securities.
+- II.
+The Pooling of Interest Method (prohibited for combinations after June 2002) - A. A pooling of interests reflected united ownership of two companies through the exchange of equity securities.
 The characteristics of a pooling are fundamentally different from either the purchase or acquisition methods. - 1.
 Neither party was truly viewed as an acquiring company. - 2.
-Precise cost figures stemming from the exchange of securities were difficult to ascertain. - 3.
+Precise cost figures from the exchange of securities were difficult to ascertain. - 3.
 The transaction affected the stockholders rather than the companies. - B. Pooling of interests accounting - 1.
-Because of the nature of a pooling, determination of an acquisition price was not relevant. - a.
+Because of the nature of a pooling, an acquisition price was not relevant. - a.
 Since no acquisition price was computed, all direct costs of creating the combination were expensed immediately. - b.
-In addition, new goodwill arising from the combination was never recognized in a pooling of interests.
-Similarly, no valuation adjustments were recorded for any of the assets or liabilities combined. - 2.
-The book values of the two companies were simply brought together to produce a set of consolidated financial records.
-A pooling was viewed as affecting the owners rather than the two companies. - 3.
+No new goodwill was recognized from the combination.
+Similarly, no valuation adjustments were recorded for any of the subsidiary assets or liabilities. - 2.
+The book values of the two companies were simply brought together to produce consolidated financial statements.
+A pooling was viewed as a uniting of the owners rather than the two companies. - 3.
 The results of operations reported by both parties were combined on a retroactive basis as if the companies had always been together. - 4.
 Controversy historically surrounded the pooling of interests method. - a.
-Any cost figures indicated by the exchange transaction that created the combination were ignored. - b.
-Income balances previously reported were altered since operations were combined on a retroactive basis. - c.
-Reported net income was usually higher in subsequent years than in a purchase since no goodwill or valuation adjustments were recognized which require amortization.
+Cost figures indicated by the exchange transaction were ignored. - b.
+Income balances previously reported were combined on a retrospective basis. - c.
+Reported net income was usually higher in subsequent years than in a purchase because the lack of valuation adjustments reduced amortization.